-What is Lactate Threshold – LT?
+Lactate Threshold – What Is That?

-It means that production and removal of excess lactate in the blood are equal.
+It means that the production and removal of excess lactate in the blood are equal.
 LT is therefore at the intensity level, where the lactate volume just does not inhibit the muscle work.
 When the work intensity increases, the lactate volume increases equivalent since a major part of the energy produces anaerobic.

 Lactate Threshold Training

-If you are common jogger, your LT will probably be around 60-70 percent of your maximum Oxygen uptake, whereas the anaerobic threshold at very well-trained runners, will be between 80 and 90 percent of the maximum oxygen uptake.
+If you are a common jogger, your LT will probably be around 60-70 percent of your maximum Oxygen uptake, whereas the anaerobic threshold at very well-trained runners, will be between 80 and 90 percent of the maximum oxygen uptake.

 If you want to find your exact LT level, you have to be tested on a treadmill with modern laboratory equipment.
 An expert measures your lactate concentration at different speeds and finds therefore exactly the threshold.

 LT will then be, at an intensity corresponding to 5 minutes per.
 Km plus 8 – 10 seconds each km.
-Today you can get a Heart Rate Monitor – Sport Watch, and it is more convenient to use the working heart rate to define the LT and your other training zones.
+Today you can get a Heart Rate Monitor – Sports Watch, and it is more convenient to use the working heart rate to define the LT and your other training zones.

-If you want to use heart rate training as preparation for a marathon race, you need to acquire a Sports Watch or at least a Watch with a Heart Rate Monitor (HRM) either built-in to measurement on the wrist or as a separate belt around your chest.
+If you want to use heart rate training as preparation for a marathon race, you need to acquire a wrist-based Sports Watch or at least a Watch with a Heart Rate Monitor (HRM) either built-in to measure on the wrist or as a separate belt around your chest.

 The HRM will reveal whether you are very tired, by an elevated heart rate at a given pace, compared to what it usually is at that given pace.
-Let’s say the HRM shows a heart rate of 150 beats/ min. on an easy jogging!
+Let’s say the HRM shows a heart rate of 150 beats/ min. on easy jogging!
 Then you probably have to take an extra rest day.
-It’s also easier to avoid over training and possible overload injuries.
+It’s also easier to avoid overtraining and possible overload injuries.

-The HRM is a great management tool when running, your heart rate is a very precise target for the intensity you expose your body for, which gives certainty in the daily training.
-All persons from untrained to elite athletes can have great benefits of heart rate training, because the heart rate is individual from person to person.
+The HRM is a great management tool when running, your heart rate is a very precise target for the training intensity and when the accumulation of lactate begins to rise or begins to fall, which gives certainty in the daily training.
+All persons from untrained to elite athletes can have great benefits from heart rate training because the heart rate is individual from person to person.

 Intensity and Lactate Threshold Training

-Well-planned training, where you use the heart rate HR and HRM as guide, is based on your current training level and your physical condition.
+Well-planned training, where you use the heart rate HR and HRM as a guide, is based on your current training level and your physical condition.
 HR training is based on how hard or how easy you train.
-The intensity is the keyword.
-An HRM is a very good training tool, if it uses correctly.
+Intensity is the keyword.
+An HRM is a very good training tool if it uses correctly.

 Therefore, it will probably require some discipline in the beginning to obtain the best results.
 The HRM’s primary function is to measure the heart’s frequency – how many times it beats pr. minute.
 The watch gives from your heart rate accurate information about, how hard you work – the intensity.